AutoMapper/AutoMapper/docs/Flattening.md

 dto.Total.ShouldEqual(74.85m);
 ```

-We configured the type map in AutoMapper with the CreateMap method.
+We configured the type map in AutoMapper with the **_CreateMap_** method.
 AutoMapper can only map type pairs it knows about, so we have explicitly register the source/destination type pair with CreateMap.
-To perform the mapping, we use the Map method.
+To perform the mapping, we use the **_Map_** method.

-On the OrderDto type, the Total property matched to the GetTotal() method on Order.
-The CustomerName property matched to the Customer.Name property on Order.
+On the OrderDto type, the Total property was matched to the GetTotal() method on Order.
+The CustomerName property was matched to the Customer.Name property on Order.
 As long as we name our destination properties appropriately, we do not need to configure individual property matching.